devmachiine/npm-ffun/README.md

 ## A more complex use case

-The remote function could be a more interesting function.
-Ffetch'ed functions can also use ffetch themselves to retrieve other functions, and so forth, building an entire dependency tree they require to do any complex task, an entire program can be built from only functions.
+The remote function could be more interesting.
+Fetched functions can also use `ffetch` themselves to retrieve other functions, and so forth, building an entire dependency tree they require to do any complex task.
+An entire program can be built from only functions.

 This takes a bit of practice in functional programming to think of constructing your programs in this way, but you will find it very rewarding to learn, regardless whether this project is a success or not.

 ## Background

-Yet another [great talk by Rich Hickey](https://www.youtube.com/watch?v=oyLBGkS5ICk) gives a good overview of the problem that we have: We don't want to upgrade dependencies because they usually entail breaking changes.
-Often, especially for small pieces of code, developers prefer to copy or re-invent the wheel to avoid the dependency problem all togehter.
+Yet another [great talk by Rich Hickey](https://www.youtube.com/watch?v=oyLBGkS5ICk) gives a good overview of the problem that we have: **We don't want to upgrade dependencies because they usually entail breaking changes.** Often, especially for small pieces of code, developers prefer to copy or re-invent the wheel to avoid the dependency problem all togehter.

 How much MB does a typical angular project have ~ do you _really_ need to download all the code, even if you only run a subset ?

 Another point, there is no benefit in re-testing and re-building the same things over and over if it's execution path hasn't changed.
 It slows down the dev/test feedback loop.

-There is a versioning convention called 'Semantic versioning':
+[Semantic versioning](https://semver.org/spec/v1.0.0-beta.html) attempts to make things easier with a convention:
 <br/> \_.\_.x will probably not be a breaking change
 <br/> \_.x.\_ also won't be a breaking change, pinky promise ;)
 <br/> x.\_.\_ is more honenst : changes will possibly break your code, oops!

-This is not a solution, as it only reflects the interface of a library.
+This is not a solution, as it only reflects the interactions with a library.
 The behaviour changes from version to version, and sometimes even a 0.0.x bump is a breaking change anyway.

-What we want is a way to re-use code in a way we can rely on, without pushing breaking changes to consumers of shared code, while still having a way to signal updates (ex. security and performance improvements) people can opt into.
+What we want is to re-use shared code, without pushing breaking changes to unknown consumers, and signal updates people can opt into. *(ex. security and performance improvements)*

 ## Futher work

 Function-level dependency resolution, especially dynamically, provides it's own set of challenges and concerns to use over a traditional package manager like we are used to.

-I suspect the dynamic resolution will have to be optional, to rather have a build tool so the developer can choose when to upgrade packages convently.
+I suspect the dynamic resolution will have to be optional *(mainly for security & reliability reasons)*, and to rather/also use a build tool so that people can choose when to upgrade dependencies.

+Just any central repository (Github <3, npm, yarn, maven, brew.sh, etc..) can dissipate, that problem is exemplified by having thousands of url based dependencies.
+Instead of creating yet another package manager central, it would be better to have a p2p-mesh network for sharing code. (ex. function identifier could be a hash of the function signed by the publisher on a shared ledger)

 <!--
 ## Detail